 North American Latency Guarantees (in milliseconds)

 PacketFabric is committed to delivering a reliable, high-performance service, free from unnecessary jitter which could impact Service quality.
-Network jitter performance should be equal to or less than the target performance metrics below.
+Network jitter performance should be equal to or better than the target performance metrics below.

 - 4.1 Availability